On the influence of reference sample properties on magnetic force microscopy calibrations: Influence of the Derived qMFM Tip Transfer Function on the Reconstructed Stray Field Distribution in qMFM

 \section{Influence of the Derived qMFM Tip Transfer Function on the Reconstructed Stray Field Distribution in qMFM}

 So far, we have analyzed how different Fourier spectra in MFM calibration patterns affect the resulting TTFs.
-In this section, we explore the impact of these derived TTFs on qMFM measurements of stray field distributions for typical magnetic nanostructures, namely a skyrmion-like sample, and an artificial QR code-like magnetic pattern.
+In this section, we explore the impact of these derived TTFs on qMFM measurements of stray field distributions for typical magnetic nanostructures.
 The ICFs are calculated for the TTFs obtained from the simulated reference patterns.
 By deconvolving the simulated MFM test data with these ICFs, we derive surface charge density patterns and field distributions of the test simulations.
 These results are then compared with the fields calculated from the sample magnetization used in the simulation.

 The two ``typical'' test samples represent structures with different characteristic length scales and are shown in Fig.~\ref{fig:validation_skyrmion_lattice}a and \ref{fig:validation_qr_structure}a, respectively.
-Fig.~\ref{fig:validation_skyrmion_lattice}a shows an artificial skyrmion lattice with a skyrmion diameter of 100\,\text{nm}, whereas Fig.~\ref{fig:validation_qr_structure}a shows a micrometer-scale QR structure.
-The magnetization distribution for these test samples was defined as follows.
-The skyrmion lattice with 100\,\text{nm} wide skyrmions was generated using the Romming formula\cite{Romming2015}.
+Fig.~\ref{fig:validation_skyrmion_lattice}a shows an artificial skyrmion lattice with a skyrmion diameter of 100\,\text{nm}, whereas Fig.~\ref{fig:validation_qr_structure}a shows a micrometer-scale QR code-like structure.
+The skyrmion lattice was generated using the Romming formula \cite{Romming2015}.
 For the QR code, a purely perpendicular magnetization configuration with alternating up and down magnetized areas (light/dark shades) was assumed.
 For both simulated samples, parameters included a film thickness of $t = 25\,\text{nm}$ and a saturation magnetization of $M_\text{S} = 1.4 \times 10^5\,\text{A/m}$.
 From these magnetization distributions, the effective magnetic surface charge density and the sample's stray field at any distance were calculated.

 The simulated MFM phase shift measurement data were generated by convolving the effective magnetic surface charge density with the ICF calculated from the NV-measured $B_z^{\text{NV}}$ distribution, which represents the ``real'' tip stray field distribution.
 A cantilever stiffness of $C = 3.063\,\text{N/m}$, and a Q-factor of the cantilever of $Q = 160.7$ were used.
 The stray field was calculated at a distance of 80\,\text{nm} from the sample surface.